A Doula , also known as a birth companion and post-birth supporter, is a nonmedical person who assists before, during, and/or after childbirth.

 Contact me – 0872950152 , firstname.lastname@example.org

 My name is Leemore, I have always been passionate about birth and babies, since a very young age.
-Originally from Israel, i fell in love with an Irish man and has been living in Dublin over 18 years now.
+Originally from Israel, i fell in love with an Irish man and have been living in Dublin over 20 years now.
 I have trained as a massage and Reiki therapist in 2000 looking for a change in career.
 But fell back to my original love of babies in 2003 when i studied the 1st Baby Massage instructor training.
 I have been passionately teaching mums’ to massage their babies ever since.
-And in 2007 i finally got to become a Birth-Doula.
-Finally realising her birthing goals many years later she’s loved every one of her Doula babies almost as much as her own babies.
+And in 2007 i become a Birth-Doula.
+Finally realising my birthing goals many years later i love every one of my Doula babies almost as much as our own babies.
+In 2016 i have opened Holistic Nurture which is really a “Red Tent”. a place i’m able to help and support families in the making or just to support woman in what ever life gives them. what is a Red Tent?? well, come in for a Cup & Chat and i’ll tell you all about it. 😉

 Contact me – 015440999, email@example.com